-Smoking is prohibited:
+Smoking is prohibited on campus.

 Courtesy hours are always in effect and residents are to respect requests of others for quiet.
 Residence Hall's Quiet Hours are Sunday to Thursday from 10PM to 7AM and Friday and Saturday from 12AM to 8AM.
 Apartment Quiet Hours are Sunday to Thursday from 11PM to 8AM and Friday and Saturday from 1AM to 8AM.